FrontEndFoxes/curriculum/workshop/minis/mini7.md

 }
 ```

 > You should be able to open all the cards.
-If they don't match, they will close.
+If they don't match, they will close when you continue playing.
 Matched cards will remain open.

-***
+### Scoring

-We still need to handle what happes when the game is won.
-And how to we want to handle the score?!
+We still need to handle what happens when the game is won.
+And how do we want to handle the score?

-In our store, lets add a way to keep track of winning the game and of how many stars we have left as we play.
+In our store, let's add a way to keep track of winning the game and of how many stars we have left as we play.

-Add to State:
+In `store/index.js`, add to State:

 ```js
 win: false,